-The primary relay consists of a solenoid operated balance arm, pivoted at the center, with contacts on either side working in conjunction with two adjustable stationary contacts.
+THE VOLTAGE REGULATING RELAY consists of a solenoid operated balance arm, pivoted at the center, with contacts on either side working in conjunction with two adjustable stationary contacts.
 In the balanced or horizontal position neither pair of contacts are closed.
-The closing of either contact energizes a corresponding compounding coil, which increases the pressure on the contacts and prevents chattering and holds the contacts firmly closed until the balance voltage is nearly reached again.
+The closing of either contact energizes a corresponding compounding coil, which increases the pressure on the contacts, prevents chattering, and holds the contacts firmly closed until the balance voltage is nearly reached again.